Mistakes to Avoid When Buying OSHA 10 & 30-Hour Training

 Here is a tip to help identify providers that have taken measures to protect the purchasing experience and sensitive customer information.

 As of 2019, paper DOL-OSHA cards are a thing of the past...or should be.
 OSHA began its effort to phase out the old, familiar paper cards in 2016, and plastic cards are now available to any student.
 However, these new cards cost training vendors approximately $8 dollars to produce; for that reason, not every provider has made the switch.
 Meaning, that some buyers may unwittingly be paying market average prices for 10-Hour or 30-Hour training and receiving a lesser product in the mail.
 Be wary of providers that do not offer these new OSHA ‘hard cards’.
 The benefits of the plastic card includes fraud reduction, durability, and a QR code, for fast authentication.
 They’re generally harder to lose, won’t break down in a wallet like the paper cards, and now align with technology.
+If you purchase your OSHA 10 or 30-Hour training from ClickSafety, you will receive a certificate of completion when you pass the course and your official DOL plastic card will be shipped within two weeks.

 Serving managers, supervisors, and environmental safety and health professionals across General Industry and Construction, OSHA’s Outreach Training Program offers employees and employers alike a well-rounded, standardized occupational safety curriculum.
 ClickSafety was the nation’s first OSHA-Authorized provider of online Outreach Training Program courses.
 ClickSafety has over 20 years of experience delivering occupational safety training, with more than 10,000 satisfied customers and 8 million courses administered worldwide.